Susan G. Scott

-Susan G. Scott RCA (born 1949) is a Canadian artist known for contemporary figurative painting.
-Her work is found in national and international public collections including the Canada Council for the Arts, Musée national des beaux-arts du Québec, Musée d'art contemporain de Montréal, Art Gallery of Nova Scotia, Collection du Fonds régional d'art contemporain d’Île-de-France in Paris, Canada - Israel Cultural Foundation in Jerusalem and Houston Baptist University in Texas.
+Susan G. Scott RCA (born 1949) is a Canadian artist known for both contemporary figurative painting and, more recently, landscapes.
+Her work is found in national and international public collections.
 She was elected to the Royal Canadian Academy of Arts (RCA) in 2013.

-Throughout her career, Scott explored various themes, styles and mediums within painting.
+Throughout her career, Scott has explored various themes, styles and mediums within painting.
 She uses "traditional codes, often blending them with those of other media – altering her format or adding text – to bend the narrative away from passivity towards communication."
 Following a brief period of gestural landscapes in the early 1980s, Scott focused on narrative figurative painting with protagonists in dramatic mise en scene inspired by literature or art history.
 For curator Jane Young, her work "conveys much emotional information through the colours, compositions and titles used."
-Art historian and critic Hedwidge Asselin noted her skill with light: "the painter’s gaze encompass the forms and volumes, the distances in space, the colors, harmonies, contrasts and values".
-Described by curator Joan Murray as a "master of colour", in 2014 Scott set aside the figure to convey – in gestural brush stroke on a white ground – "nature as a living, changing subject."
+Art historian and critic Hedwidge Asselin noted her skill with light: "the painter's gaze encompass the forms and volumes, the distances in space, the colors, harmonies, contrasts and values".
+Described by curator Joan Murray as a "master of colour", in 2014 Scott set aside the figure to convey – using gestural brush strokes on a white ground – "nature as a living, changing subject."

 Early life and education

-Susan G. Scott was born in Montreal in October 28, 1949.
-The daughter of Canadian Nathan Scott and American Betty Greenberg, she grew up in Montreal and, at age 14, first took drawing from Canadian artist Dennis Burton.
+Susan G. Scott was born in Montreal on October 28, 1949.
+The daughter of Canadian Nathan Scott and American Betty Greenberg, she grew up in Montreal and, at age 14, first took drawing from Dennis Burton.
 In 1966 she attended the Pratt Institute in New York City and studied with figurative artist Sidney Tillim.
-The following year, she returned to Montreal to take painting under John Fox at the Saidye Bronfman Centre for the Arts (1967–68) and print making with Albert Dumouchel at the École des Beaux-Arts, Montreal (1968–69).
+The following year, she returned to Montreal to take painting with John Fox at the Saidye Bronfman Centre for the Arts (1967–68) and print making with Albert Dumouchel at the École des Beaux-Arts, Montreal (1968–69).
 She completed her fourth-year art diploma at the Boston Museum School (1969–71) and was awarded a summer scholarship to the Skowhegan School of Painting and Sculpture in Maine.
 While at Skowhegan, she met students from the New York Studio School and enrolled there the following semester.
 At the Studio School, Scott was introduced to the philosophy of artist Hans Hofmann and, influenced by visiting artists Alex Katz and Philip Guston, continued to draw and paint from observation.
 She graduated from the New York Studio School (1971–72) with a Masters of Fine Art equivalent.

-Scott taught painting at the Emily Carr College of Art (1980–81), Banff School of Fine Arts (1982), University of Victoria (1982–83), Mount Allison University (1984), Nova Scotia College of Art and Design (1985) and, since 1994, at Concordia University in Montreal.
+Scott has taught painting at the Emily Carr College of Art (1980–81), Banff School of Fine Arts (1982), University of Victoria (1982–83), Mount Allison University (1984), Nova Scotia College of Art and Design (1985) and, since 1984, at Concordia University in Montreal.